Millennial Investors Are About to Learn They Know Nothing About Stocks

 The next chart shows the S&P 500 at that time.

-It seems safe to say new and millenial investors buying calls today don’t know what happened in 2009.
+It seems safe to say new and millennial investors buying calls today don’t know what happened in 2009.
 They’ve never seen a bear market.

 Another group of individuals are the members of the American Association of Individual Investors, or AAII.
 This organization completes a weekly survey asking members if they are bullish or bearish.
 Results show members are bearish right now.